christophhart/hise_documentation/hise-modules/effects/list/hardcodedpolyphonicfx.md

 ---
 keywords: HardcodedPolyphonicFX
-summary:  A polyphonic hardcoded FX.
+summary:  Select a compiled polyphonic DSP Network to process it in the effect chain.
 author:   Christoph Hart
 modified: 30.05.2024
 ---